Constituencies of Singapore: Response

 Opposition parties have criticised that the GRC system in making it more difficult for non-PAP candidates to win seats in Parliament.
 The high candidate deposit, which ranges from S$4,000 to S$16,000 and was most recently set at S$13,500 per candidate, increases the financial burden on opposition parties contesting GRCs.
 Additionally, the inclusion of Cabinet Ministers as candidates in GRCs is viewed as an advantage for the PAP, a strategy that has been employed in vulnerable constituencies such as Cheng San GRC during the 1997 Singaporean general election.
 The opposition has also raised concerns about last-minute boundary changes and has pointed to examples such as Joshua Benjamin Jeyaratnam's 1981 win in the Anson constituency, arguing that minority representation in Parliament has diminished since the GRC system was introduced.

 The boundaries of electoral constituencies in Singapore are set by the Elections Department, which functions under the Prime Minister's Office.
 These boundaries are typically announced shortly before elections, often only a few days before the election is officially called.
 Some observers have expressed concern over this process, particularly regarding the dissolution of constituencies where opposition parties had performed well.

 One frequently cited example in discussions about electoral boundary adjustments is Cheng San GRC.
 In the 1997 Singaporean general election, it was contested closely by the PAP and the Workers' Party of Singapore (WP), with the PAP winning 54.8% of the vote to WP’s 45.2%.
 Following the 2001 Singapore general election, Cheng San GRC was dissolved.
 Despite the challenges faced by opposition parties, the WP has since achieved success in winning GRCs, notably Aljunied GRC in the 2011 Singapore general election and Sengkang GRC in the 2020 Singaporean general election.

-Electoral Map (2020–2025)

-As of January 2025, the number of electors in the latest Registers of Electors is 2,746,052.